audrasmi/RFFLSCAD/shapes.scad.md

 ### thinning\_triangle()

+- thinning\_triangle(h, l, thick, wall, strut, [ang], [diagonly], [center])

 Makes a triangular wall with thick edges, which thins to a smaller width in the center, with angled supports to prevent critical overhangs.

 Arg      | What it does
 -------- | -----------------------------------
-h        | height of wall.
+h        | Height of wall.
-l        | length of wall.
+l        | Length of wall.
-thick    | thickness of wall.
+thick    | Thickness of wall.
-ang      | maximum overhang angle of diagonal brace. strut    | the width of the diagonal brace. wall     | the thickness of the thinned portion of the wall. diagonly | boolean, which denotes only the diagonal brace should be thick. center   | If true, center at origin.
+ang      | Maximum overhang angle of diagonal brace in degrees.
+Default: 30 strut    | The width of the diagonal brace. wall     | The thickness of the thinned portion of the wall. diagonly | Boolean, which denotes only the diagonal brace should be thick.
+Default: false center   | If true, center at origin.
 Else, align edges to Y and Z axes.
+Default: true

 Examples: